-I am going to say something unpleasant.... something that I know already for years, have noticed from the seventies onwards, but have always been reluctant to publish, because it could easily be misconstrued as 'sour grapes' or simply as 'misunderstanding modern times', which it is not: it is, on the contrary, based upon a thorough understanding of modern life and its craziness.
+I am going to say something unpleasant.... something that I know already for years, have noticed from the seventies onwards, but have always been reluctant to publish, because it could easily be misconstrued as 'sour grapes' or simply as 'misunderstanding modern times', which it is not: it is, on the contrary, based upon a thorough understanding of modern life and its more crazy excesses.
 And this is the following, based upon personal experience, observation and many trustworthy sources, of which I cannot disclose the names because people's existential basis could be compromised.
 So, the reader is asked to believe my words, or to find-out for himself.

-Also I am reminded of a costly opera production by a well-known European opera house of a modernist 'opera' which was so static, boring and totally un-communicative and un-expressive and thus, un-operatic, that after 20 minutes the audience began to empty the hall, after which the critics pumped-up the event to a success, also because the audience 'did not understand modern times', so it must have been a work of genius, all with the result that the composer got a national prize, and the première got broadcast on national TV as if it were a major cultural achievement.
+Also I am reminded of a costly opera production by a well-known European opera house of a modernist 'opera' which was so static, boring and totally un-communicative and un-expressive and thus, un-operatic, that after 20 minutes the audience began to leave the auditorium, after which the critics pumped-up the event to a success, also because the audience 'did not understand modern times', so it must have been a work of genius, all with the result that the composer got a national prize, and the première got broadcast on national TV as if it were a major cultural achievement.
 (This was the second time the composer got the same prize: the worse the music, the better it must be in the eyes of modernism.)
 Of the work, nothing has ever been heard or seen since.
 Of the same composer, a national hero of subsidized modernism, an entire concert was dedicated to his works in the central big concert hall of the capital, unfortunately for an almost complete empty auditorium because on the same night, Wagner's "Tristan und Isolde" was given at the local theatre - it was there, where the music lovers had flocked.
-The reviews were unanimous jubilant.
+The reviews of the 'modern concert' were unanimously jubilant.
 (I heard the radio broadcast of it and could not bear listening to it for more than a half hour, even for sonic art it was so boring that I could hardly keep my attention to the bare, sonic landscape, a desert lacking any interest whatsoever, not even in terms of colour or structural patterns.)
 Later-on I heard from one of the critics that he had been bored to death at the concert but well, it had been a major cultural event anyway.
 And so on and so forth.

 So, when a music critic gets to review a concert and there is a new piece sandwiched between the museum pieces, they treat it positively as if it were a normal, regular and valuable addition to the repertoire, anxious to not be seen as 'conservative' or 'not understanding modern times'.
 Around new music there hangs an atmosphere as if dealing with a very tender young plant which has to be treated with the utmost care, and any harsh word would be unwelcome and upsetting the entire enterprise of the New.
 The reality is, that it is not a tender young plant that is thus protected, but an established bunker of hardcore conservatism and reactionary and anti-civilizational attitude that is protected against critique and free debate.
 The result of this is the complete absence of serious discussion about new music in whatever media.
 The same goes for performers: in private they unashamedly show their contempt or irritation about the type of new music that goes for 'established', but they will never say so in public and will duefully perform the most abject rubbish to conform to a general, abstract and entirely imagined consensus.
 There are performers who build their careers upon postwar modernism, and in the same time have no respect for it, but see it as their 'trade' and a means of creating an income and a reputation of 'heroism' and 'generosity' to give attention of 'the unknown'.
 Of course there will be performers who are genuine in their dedication to modernism, but I claim that most of the gifted performers reject modernism by instinct and personal experience, and will only perform such works out of obligation or because it is part of an agreement with a hall, manager or orchestra.
 It is an entirely corrupt situation, invisible for the audience, a 'truth that dare not speak its name'.